snilbog/week04day05homework/week_00_installfest/install_fest_linux.md

 ```

-Choose an easy to remember password then type `\quit` to exit psql
+Choose an easy to remember password then type `\quit` to exit psql.
+MAKE SURE YOU REMEMBER THIS PASSWORD YOU WILL NEED IT LATER

 ####create postgres alias

+To make it easier to start postgres we're going to create a couple aliases.
 Edit your zshrc file by typing `subl ~/.zshrc` add these lines to the bottom of the file:

 ```
 alias psql="sudo -u postgres psql"